 What is the best Ledger wallet?

-The Ledger Nano S Plus is the best Ledger wallet — for several reasons.
+The Ledger Nano S Plus is the best Ledger wallet—for several reasons.

 For starters, it took out three categories in our list of the best crypto wallets, including the best overall title, the wallet that offers the best value and the best wallet for staking.

-And when you focus on the features, there’s plenty to like about the complete package the Ledger Nano S Plus offers.
+When you focus on features, there’s plenty to like about the complete package the Ledger Nano S Plus offers.
 It supports over 5,500 tokens, letting you keep the private keys for all your crypto assets and NFTs in cold storage, and the Ledger Live app makes it easy to buy crypto and stake your tokens.
 Best of all, a CC EAL6+ security rating means you can rest assured that your crypto holdings are safe.

 Is Ledger wallet safe?